hundredrabbits/thebook/north_pacific_logbook.md

 ![](img/july21.jpg "downwind")

-    Distance covered: 84 nm
+    Daily progress: 155 km (84 nm)
-    Distance to Victoria: 3621 nm
+    Distance to Victoria: 6,712 km (3621 nm)

 ##### 0200
 The wind is not down yet, and some light fog has set in.
 Pino is devouring degrees eastward, and has been for the past 5 days.
 It feels good to be moving, but progress also means that we have to work harder.
 We are more attentive to shifts in the wind, to the size of the waves... it is overall more exhausting.

 ##### 0500
 A calm lies ahead, but we might be able to sail through and past it, as our speed is good.
 We need a calm to run Calcifer though, to charge our batteries.
 Calms are a great time to do this.
 The wind is looking good for the next few days, provided we aren't becalmed.
 Yesterday we did record speeds, running through 2 1/2 degrees in 24 hours.
-The coast of Vancouver Island lies ahead, with just under 650 nm left to reach the Juan de Fuca entrance buoy.
+The coast of Vancouver Island lies ahead, with just under 1,204 km (650 nm) left to reach the Juan de Fuca entrance buoy.
 I might just get my wish of a calm entrance, we'll see (and hope) that the weather holds.
 We'll hit 140°W soon, meaning that it'll be time to open yet another door on our milestone dial.
 The prize?
 PANCAKES!
 Pancakes with maple syrup we've been saving.
 JOY.
 Our overall morale is good, but we have a lot of ups and downs in a single day, we get frustrated when the jib flails when Pino oversteers north, when the jib sheet blocks bang on deck and when unwashed dishes rattle in the sink.

 Our arrival is becoming real, this is what we hold onto, what pushes us to keep steering in shitty conditions, what animates our tired bodies and minds.
 We're at day 42, but everything previous to this day already feels alien, like the time we spent in Shimoda, and previously in Minamiise — were we really there?
 Then I look at our sailing track and pause.
 "Did we really sail all that?"
 It was a crazy plan before we left, it is crazy to be in the thick of it, and it is insane to think that it will end.
 My brain still has trouble believing that this passage CAN end.
 This has been our reality for what feels like... forever, stuck in our little fog world.
 Land is coming into focus now in my head, it is becoming less phantasmic.
 The fabled land beyond the fog of war.